TERMINL-SOCHI/Glacier-Calculator/About-Siku.md

 ### Introduction

-**Nanoq** is a high-level,  programming language written entirely in **Kalaallisut**, structured with the chaos of **C++**, **Python**, and pure self-hate.
+**Siku** is a high-level,  programming language written entirely in **Kalaallisut**, structured with the chaos of **C++**, **Python**, and pure self-hate.
 Code blocks are defined using **`$`** instead of braces because curly brackets are for cowards.

-Nanoq is designed to confuse readers, scare recruiters, and emotionally ruin anyone who dares `git clone`.
+Siku is designed to confuse readers, scare recruiters, and emotionally ruin anyone who dares `git clone`.
-Nanoq has no official interpreter or compiler yet, but I am working on it.
-It will take a while but one day the official Nanoq compiler shall release.
+Siku has no official interpreter or compiler yet, but I am working on it.
+It will take a while but one day the official Siku compiler shall release.

 <hr>

-### Nanoq Compiler
+### Siku Compiler

-The compielr I will build for Nanoq will work by translating Nanoq into Python, and then it will be run.
+The compielr I will build for Siku will work by translating Siku into Python, and then it will be run.
 Similar to TypeScript and JavaScript.

 <hr>